OpenEnergyPlatform/data-preprocessing/.github/ISSUE_TEMPLATE/metadata-and-data-review.md

 - [ ] Data moved to its final schema
 - [ ] Add OEP tags to table
 - [ ] Merge PR and delete review-branch
-- [ ] Document final links of metadata and data
+- [ ] Document final links of metadata and data in issue description
 - [ ] Close issue